-The annual appraisal is a relic of 1960’s management techniques that has clung to relevance for far too long.
+The annual appraisal is a relic of 1960’s management techniques that have clung to relevance for far too long.
 They’re inefficient, ineffective, and incapable of creating high-performance teams that value feedback, growth and progress.
 If you don’t believe me, read on.

 Annual appraisals are wildly inaccurate

 The traditional appraisal will feature a rating of the employee’s performance for that period, often scored on a 1-5 scale.
-This rating is then used to determine the employee’s eligibility for a pay-rise or decide whether or not they may be a suitable candidate for promotion.
+This rating is then used to determine the employee’s eligibility for a pay rise or decide whether or not they may be a suitable candidate for promotion.
 If ratings could talk, they’d say “I’m kind of a big deal.”

 Given how important ratings are to the employee’s interests, it would make sense to have them scored impartially.
 However, more often than not this is not the case and manager’s give ratings that are based more on their own idiosyncrasies than the behaviour or ability of the individual.
 This is known as the “Idiosyncratic Rater Effect”.
 In short, the rating has more to do with what the manager understands potential or performance to mean rather than an impartial perspective.
 The impact of this is huge; all the data show that when a manager rates you, over 60% of your rating is about the manager, and not you.
 While you may think training is the obvious solution here, you’d be wrong; according to HBR, “no amount of training seems to be able to lessen it.”